 In the last column of the table below, the actions taken and actions planned have been described.
 This is in addition to KTL's engagement efforts with third party fund managers.
-The description in the column does not include any actions taken by third party fund managers themselves in relation to each individual adverse sustainability indicator, as KTL works with a multitude of third party fund managers who all have different approaches to taking adverse impacts into account.
+The description in the column does not inlude any actions taken by third party fund managers themselves in relation to each individual adverse sustainability indicator, as KTL works with a multitude of third party fund managers who all have different approaches to taking adverse impacts into account.

-Indicators applicable to investments in investee companies Adverse sus tainability indicator Metric Impact year n Impact year n-1 Explanation Actions taken, and actions planned and targets set for the next reference period CLIM ATE AND OTHER ENVI RONMENT-RELAT TED INDICATO ORS Greenhouse gas emissions 1.
-GHG emissions Scope 1 GHG emissions 176,883 Not applicable - The adverse impacts are part of Scope 2 GHG emissions 44,013 Not applicable the topics that were considered in engagements with Scope 3 GHG emissions 1,159,774 Not applicable - companies where KTL invested in Total GHG emissions 1,380,669 Not applicable - single lines.
-This is continued in 2023, and the adverse 2.
-Carbon footprint Carbon footprint 300 Not applicable - and the adverse impacts will be
+Indicators applicable to o investments in in nvestee companie s Adverse sust ainability indicator Metric Impact [2023] Impact [2022] Explanation Actions taken, and actions planned and targets set for the next reference period ATE AND OTHER EN VIRONMENT-RI ELATED INDIC.
+ATORS Greenhouse gas emissions 1.
+GHG emissions Scope 1 GHC emissions 109,503 176,883 A decrease in all scopes These adverse impacts are part of Scope 2 GHC emissions 31,571 44,013 emissions was observed.
+The total emissions the topics that were considered in Scope 3 GHC emissions 874,597 1,159,774 of funds managed by engagements with companies where KTL invested in Total GHG emissions 1,015,671 1,380,669 KTL decreased by 26% compared to last year. single lines.
+This continues in 2024.

-3. GHG intensity of investee companies GHG intensity of investee companies 574 Not applicable - monitored and reviewed.
-4. Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 4.63% Not applicable Addressed via exclusions of investments in thermal coal in single lines.
-This is continued in 2023, and the adverse impacts will be monitored and reviewed.
-5. Share of non-renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources 27.84% (consumption) 3.99% (production) Not applicable Please note that because of the formula prescribed by the SFDR Regulatory Technical Standards to calculate this indicator, the resulting figure when there is limited data availability (which is the case for this indicator with No specific actions taken.
-Will be monitored and reviewed in 2023.
+2. Carbon footprint 3.
+GHG intensit of investee companies Carbon footprint GHG intensity of investee companies 552 300 574 The carbon footprint (per EUR 1 million invested in by KTL), decreased by 6.75% compared to last year.
+The GHG intensity (per EUR 1 million of revenue generated by the companies invested in by KTL) decreased by 3.91% compared to last year.
+A 20% GHG intensity reduction target has been set for 2030 for KTL's core flagship funds.
+These adverse impacts will be monitored and reviewed.
+4. Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 3.76% 4.63% The adverse impact was further controlled by KTL's single line process and remained stable.
+KTL addressed this adverse impact via exclusions of investments in thermal coal for single lines.
+Within KTL's core flagship funds, this is further addressed by limiting investments in companies active in the fossil fuel sector in single lines.
+This continues in 2024.
+Within KTL's core flagship funds, the active fund selection process has been enhanced in 2024 to require the same.
+This adverse impact will be monitored and reviewed.
+5. Share of non-renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources 27.66% (consumption) 5.25% (production) 27.84% (consumption) 3.99% (production) The increase in share of non-renewable energy production may be due to changes in our strategic asset allocation which may shift the portfolio to have increased exposure in No specific actions taken.
+Will be monitored and reviewed in 2024.